kogunniyi/my-gradleproject/README.md

 ## Introduction

 This project aims to build a highly available and scalable microservices application by creating a multi-master Kubernetes cluster using kubeadm.
-The cluster will be created using 3 Master nodes and 3 Worker nodes.
-The application will be monitored using Prometheus and Grafana.
+The cluster will be created using 1 Master nodes and 2 Worker nodes.
 This repository contains Terraform code to deploy resources on your AWS account.
 Terraform is an Infrastructure as Code (IaC) tool that allows you to define and manage infrastructure resources using code.
 This README provides step-by-step instructions on how to execute the Terraform code in this project to deploy resources on your AWS account.

 ![Simple gradle hello world java](Architectural-Diagram.png)